-The magnitude of climate change impact on drought, especially during the summer, is significant and worthy of attention, but not necessarily catastrophic.
+The magnitude of climate change impact on drought is significant and worthy of attention, but not necessarily catastrophic.
 The Fifth National Climate Assessment, Chapter 25, confirms that drought is increasing in Montana, and is projected under moderate climate change scenarios to be 10% more frequent by 2050, and 20% by 2100.

-Figure 4.21 Projected Change in Montana Monthly Precipitation
+Figure 4.21Projected Change in Montana Monthly Precipitation